Kabuki syndrome: Epidemiology

 Kabuki syndrome occurs about once in every 32,000 births.
 The disease appears to affect all population groups equally, with no differences based on sex, race, or environment.
+In 2023, a project called Kabuki Count was launched by a global collection of patient advocacy groups (led by the Kabuki Syndrome Foundation) as a global census to document how many people have Kabuki syndrome worldwide.

 Research

-Research on Kabuki syndrome is extremely limited due to its low incidence.
+Research on Kabuki syndrome is limited due to its low incidence.
 Despite this, several groups around the world are studying Kabuki syndrome.

-In the United States, these include the Epigenetics and Chromatin Clinic at Johns Hopkins University (led by Dr. Hans Bjornsson), The Roya Kabuki Program at Boston Children's Hospital, Dr. Mark Hannibal at the University of Michigan, groups at University of Colorado, University of Utah, University of South Florida and others.
+In the United States, these include Dr. Hans Bjornson at Johns Hopkins University, The Roya Kabuki Program at Boston Children's Hospital, Dr. Mark Hannibal at the University of Michigan, Dr. Margaret Adam at Seattle Children's Hospital, Dr. Jacqui Harris at Kennedy Krieger Institute, as well as groups at University of Colorado, University of Utah, University of South Florida and others.

 In the UK, Prof Siddharth Banka's group at the University of Manchester and Manchester University Hospitals has a research program for Kabuki syndrome.
+In Canada, Dr. Rosanna Weksberg at SickKids and University of Toronto.
 Several European groups based in Italy, France, Germany and the Netherlands are also actively working on improving understanding of the condition and to identifying potential treatments.

+In 2018, the Kabuki Syndrome Foundation was established to accelerate research efforts to treat or cure Kabuki syndrome.
+They launched the Kabuki Syndrome Outcome measures and Biomarkers Consortium (KSOC) in 2023 which is a collaborative clinical research study of Kabuki syndrome biomarkers.